ralphjsmit/laravel-seo/README.md

 {!! seo() !!}
 ```

-This will automatically generate a **variety of sensible tags by default**, significantly **enhancing your SEO**.
-It will also handle the rendering of the `<title>` tag for you, so there’s no need to do that manually.
+This will render a **lot of sensible tags by default**, already **greatly improving your SEO**.
+It will also render things like the `<title>` tag, so you don't have to render that manually.
 Additionally, if you are using Inertia.js, it will automatically add the Inertia attribute to the `<title>` tag, allowing it to dynamically update whenever the user navigates to a different route on the frontend.

 To really profit from this package, you can **associate an Eloquent model with a SEO-model**.
 This will allow you to **dynamically fetch SEO data from your model** and this package will generate as much tags as possible for you, based on that data.